Program overview

 Graduates of the Mechanical Technician – CNC Programming program can pursue various career paths in Canada, including:

-- CNC Service Technician: Provides maintenance and repair services for CNC machinery, ensuring optimal performance.
+• CNC Service Technician: Provides maintenance and repair services for CNC machinery and equipment.

-- Machine Maintenance Specialist: Responsible for the upkeep and repair of manufacturing equipment.
+• Machine Maintenance Specialist: Responsible for the upkeep and repair of manufacturing machinery.

-- Technical Sales Specialist: Works with clients to provide technical support and sell CNC machinery and services.
+• Technical Sales Specialist: Works in sales, providing technical expertise and support for CNC products and services.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.